Brad Carson: Career

 After graduation from the University of Oklahoma, Carson took a job at a prestigious Oklahoma law firm, Crowe & Dunlevy.
-In 1996, his firm was awarded the Exceptional Contribution to Legal Services Award by Legal Services of Eastern Oklahoma.
-In 1997 Carson was selected as a White House Fellow, where he was assigned to The Pentagon as a Special Assistant to the Secretary of Defense.
+His firm was awarded the Exceptional Contribution to Legal Services Award by Legal Services of Eastern Oklahoma in 1996, and in 1997, Carson was selected as a White House Fellow, where he was assigned to The Pentagon as a special assistant to the Secretary of Defense.

 Election to Congress

 In 2000, he was elected as a Democrat to the United States House of Representatives from Oklahoma's 2nd Congressional District, located in the northeastern part of the state.
 In the primary, Carson defeated long-term state representative Bill Settle, who was chairman of the Appropriations Committee in the Oklahoma House of Representatives.

 After redistricting changed the political composition of his district to be much more favorable to a Democratic candidate, Carson was reelected in 2002 with nearly 75 percent of the vote.

 During his tenure in Congress, Carson was generally seen as a moderate Democrat.
-He was a member of the conservative Democratic Blue Dog Coalition.
-He served on the Transportation Committee, the Natural Resources Committee, and the Small Business Committee.
+He was a member of the conservative Democratic Blue Dog Coalition, and served on the Transportation Committee, the Natural Resources Committee, and the Small Business Committee.
 On October 10, 2002, Brad Carson was among the 81 House Democrats who voted in favor of authorizing the invasion of Iraq.

 2004 U.S. Senate election

-In 2004, Carson did not seek reelection to the House, and ran for the open U.S. Senate seat that was being vacated by retiring Republican Don Nickles.
+In 2004, Carson did not seek reelection to the House and ran for the open U.S. Senate seat that was being vacated by retiring Republican Don Nickles.
 He easily won the Democratic primary, and after a tough campaign, lost the election to Republican Tom Coburn, his predecessor in the House.
 Despite Carson's loss, election analyst Stuart Rothenberg called the Carson campaign the best-run campaign in the nation in 2004.
-The Weekly Standard called him "The Perfect Democrat" After the election, Carson wrote an article for The New Republic which was the subject of much discussion.
+The Weekly Standard called him "The Perfect Democrat".
+After the election, Carson wrote an article for The New Republic which was the subject of much discussion.
 He was succeeded in the House by fellow Democrat Dan Boren.